calmm-js/partial.lenses/README.md

     L.default(""))
 ```

-We can view or query texts:
+Like with ordinary lenses, we can now use the partial lens to view or query
+texts:

 ```js
 > L.view(textIn("sv"), data)